Participants in the Spring 2020 Semester include:

 The course allows students to develop substantive projects to further their portfolio development, and to have numerous opportunities to interact with a diverse array of artists, to deepen their understanding of contemporary art practices, and the various roles that artists can play in a broader social context.

-The course is divided into three project units: the 3-week Introductory Project Unit, the 5-week Mid-Term Project Unit, and the 6-week Final Project Unit.
+The course is divided into three project units: the Introductory Project Unit, the Mid-Term Project Unit, and the Final Project Unit.
 Through the progression of these projects, students are guided through the production of a strong personal body of work, fostering their ongoing portfolio development.

 Students’ work on their individual artistic projects is augmented by an exploration of the city of Siena and its surrounding territory as a complex historical and social setting to which students are asked to respond artistically.
 A variety of activities, including collaborative projects, research, visits to cultural/artistic spaces, and other locations in the local area, presentations from guest artists and creative professionals, and discussions of assigned readings contribute inspiration and context for students’ projects.